Performance Is Good for Brains!

 par Tammy Everts, édition 2024

-Check the slides
+Check the slides See the video

 User experience and web performance are among the best indicators of online business outcomes.
 Faster websites have happier users.
 Those happy users visit longer and spend more.
 But why is that?